Common Family Law Questions for North Carolina Residents

 What are the child support rules in North Carolina?

 Child support is calculated using North Carolina’s Child Support Guidelines based on parents’ incomes, custody arrangements, and the child’s needs.
+Extraordinary expenses, such as medical or educational costs, may also be considered in determining child support.
 In rare cases, a judge might order a different amount if it is determined that the amount set out in the guidelines is insufficient.

 Some online calculators can help parents get an idea of the amount of child support they will be expected to pay.